Madison Haugen: Club career

+Sporting CP

 Portuguese club Sporting CP announced on February 5, 2025, that they had signed Haugen to her first professional contract.
-She made her professional debut on March 16, coming on as a substitute for Miri O'Donnell in a 0–0 draw with Racing Power.
-On April 12, she scored her first professional goal to open a 6–0 win over Albergaria.
+She made her professional debut as a second-half substitute for Miri O'Donnell in a 0–0 draw with Racing Power on March 16.
+On April 12, she made her first start and scored her first professional goal in a 6–0 win over Albergaria.
 Sporting ended the season as league runners-up.

-On October 7, 2025, Haugen scored her first continental goal to open a 3–0 win over Swedish club Rosengård in the second qualifying round of the UEFA Women's Europa Cup.
+On September 11, 2025, Haugen made her debut in continental competitions and provided a stoppage-time assist to Telma Encarnação to secure a 2–1 win over Roma in the UEFA Women's Champions League third qualifying round, but Sporting were eliminated after the return leg.
+On October 7, she scored her first continental goal to open a 3–0 win over Rosengård in the UEFA Women's Europa Cup second qualifying round, going on to help Sporting reach the quarterfinals.
+She played in 21 games and scored 5 goals before leaving the club at the end of the year.

+Washington Spirit

+On January 27, 2026, Haugen returned to the United States, signing a short-term injury replacement contract with the Washington Spirit.
+On June 30, she re-signed with the Spirit through the end of the year.
+She made her NWSL debut against the Utah Royals on July 30, replacing Trinity Rodman as a second-half substitute in a 1–0 victory.

 International career

 Haugen was called into training camp with the United States under-17 team in 2018.